Skip to content

 ) -> type[Self]

-Resolve and return a kernel class from a string name, class type, or instance.
+Resolve and return a scaler type from a given input (string, type, or instance).

 Parameters: